DImeah/sorting-and-searching-algorithm/README.md

 # sorting-and-searching-algorithm

-This is a insertion sort algorithm for a deck of cards.
+This is an insertion sort algorithm for a deck of cards.
 A deck 0f cards consist of 52 cards that would be placed in an array.

 # Summary of the code